Helpful information for Oklahomans from wheat fields to city streets.

 When it comes to a pool, consider if it makes sense for your home’s location.
 Buyers can sometimes be turned off by maintenance and insurance considerations associated with a pool.
 As for curb appeal, avoid any bold design changes that a new buyer may want to immediately update for their own tastes.
 Additionally, consider how your improvements will affect outdoor maintenance and skip any that pose a large maintenance outlook.

 Sometimes the biggest home improvements aren’t visible.
 Updating your essentials, like your HVAC system, insulation, electric panels and water heater will save you money in the long run.
 Improving your home’s energy efficiency is important to your cost of living there and may help attract buyers to your home.
 Consider upgrading to energy efficient appliances.
 Home security is also becoming increasingly essential, so consider installing an alarm system, and check out OKFB’s home insurance discount for those who qualify.

 Even though an item may claim to be “green” or promote energy efficiency, make sure you research these claims before you buy.
 Two good signs to look for are an ENERGY STAR® logo and good sustainability ratings online.
-When it comes to the value of these upgrades, they can improve your quality of living and sometimes lessen living costs.
+The value of these upgrades, can improve your quality of living and at times lessen living costs.
 However, if you are making these improvements to increase the resale value, skip on anything that doesn’t allow you to market your home as energy efficient.

 As you make improvements to your home and property, remember that changes often mean you will need to adjust your Home Insurance coverage!
 Contact your OKFB agent today to discuss any planned or recent home improvement projects.